 The middle section of the tailwater, from Island Ford to the McGinnis Ferry bridge, sees these same stained water conditions throughout the year that can make wading difficult for all anglers.
 Island Ford and Jones Bridge have several shallow water shoals where wading and finding trout can be made easy when conditions allow.
 These areas are typically not as productive as the upper or lower sections of the tailwaters though.

-The upper section of the tailwater is productive year-round.
+The upper section of the Chattahoochee tailwater is productive year-round and likely the best trout fishing in Atlanta.
 From McGinnis Ferry to the Lake Lanier Dam there are several wadable stretches that offer productive fly fishing.
 Settles bridge, the Highway 20 access, and Bowman’s Island below Buford Dam offer easy wading and hungry trout.
 This is my favorite section of the Chattahoochee to fish in the winter months as the trout in the upper tributaries feed little in the winter.
 The fish below the dam seem to remain active at this time of year because water temps remain in the upper 40s or low 50s year-round.
 Along with the stable water temps, the brown trout will spawn at some point during late fall into mid-winter.
 The brown trout spawn will not only mean the brown trout will be eating heavily, but the rainbows will engage in all the excitement as well.
 Even without the spawn, midges are quite abundant on the river often creating decent hatches in the afternoons and throughout the day during overcast conditions.
 You can use many methods to catch these trout, with the only rule being that small flies (size 20 or smaller) will produce far more eats than larger patterns.
-Lake turnover from November into December makes the tailwaters nearly unfishable for several weeks as the water clarity will be extremely poor.
+Indicator rigs, drop shot rigs, and euronymphing are all effective tactics.
+The dry fly fishing on the Chattahoochee river can be an excellent challenge for fly anglers looking to target selective brown trout, especially in winter and spring.
+Anglers will need to know their flies well when targeting these selective brown trout.
+Selecting flies for a specific function can be crucial.
+Our article on choosing the best flies for selective Lake turnover from November into December makes the tailwaters nearly unfishable for several weeks as the water clarity will be extremely poor.
 You will have much more luck in the upper sections of river during this time as late fall stocking will be at its peak on the smaller tributaries.
 Fishing the Chattahoochee River in Atlanta isn't limited to trout.
 Other species such as bass, carp, and striper can be targeted effectively throughout the year.

 Fly Fishing the Upper Chattahoochee River